CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 In order to calculate the credits gained based on schedule, we will have to add up all of the credits that the student has in their schedule.
 ### QA
+Add classes to the schedule and see if credit is added.
+If credit does not increase, then the test does not pass.
+If credit is gained for every instance of adding a class, then the test is passed.

 ## Comprehensive Class Search Feature with Filtering
 ### Functionality